ewertonurias/kde-neon-20.04/README.md

 If KDE Plasma: Preference for KDE packages, with few GTK packages.</br>
 If Gnome-Shell: Preference for GTK packages, with few KDE packages.</br>

-# Uninstall
-Nothing.

-# Will be offered nvidia-driver?
+# Packages that will be uninstalled
-Yes.
+None.